The Thing (1982 film): Writing

 Lancaster wrote thirty to forty pages but struggled with the film's second act, and it took him several months to complete the script.
 After it was finished, Lancaster and Carpenter spent a weekend in northern California refining the script, each having different takes on how a character should sound, and comparing their ideas for scenes.
 Lancaster's script opted to keep the creature largely concealed throughout the film, and it was Bottin who convinced Carpenter to make it more visible to have a greater impact on the audience.
-Lancaster's original ending had both MacReady and Childs turn into the Thing.
+Lancaster's original ending had MacReady and Childs turn into the Thing.
 In the spring, the characters are rescued by helicopter, greeting their saviors with "Hey, which way to a hot meal?".
 Carpenter thought this ending was too shallow.
 In total, Lancaster completed four drafts of the screenplay.
 The novella concludes with the humans clearly victorious, but concerned that birds they see flying toward the mainland may have been infected by the Thing.
 Carpenter opted to end the film with the survivors slowly freezing to death to save humanity from infection, believing this to be the ultimate heroic act.
 Lancaster wrote this ending, which eschews a The Twilight Zone-style twist or the destruction of the monster, as he wanted to instead have an ambiguous moment between the pair, of trust and mistrust, fear and relief.